nivit/goodvibes/HACKING.md

 To get a brief overview of the command-line options available, invoke with `-h`.

 The option you will use the most is `-l` to change the log level.
+Here is a typical line:

+	./src/goodvibes -l trace

 Colors are enabled by default, but you can disable it with `-c` if it hurts your eyes.
 Colors are automatically disabled when logs are redirected to a file.

 Logs are all sent to `stderr`, whatever the log level.